magenta-aps/mox_stsorgsync/README.md

     ; os2mo-service url - this is the full url to os2mo-service - it must end in '/service' OS2MO_SERVICE_URL =

-    ; os2mo saml token - if You are running an authenticvated OS2MO, You must use this access token OS2MO_SAML_TOKEN =
+    ; os2mo saml token - if You are running an authenticated OS2MO, You must use this access token OS2MO_SAML_TOKEN =

-    ; os2mo org uuid - leqave it blank to have this mox figure it out by itselv OS2MO_ORG_UUID =
+    ; os2mo org uuid - leave it blank to query it from server OS2MO_ORG_UUID =

-    ; os2mo ca bundle - 'true' means use the built in ca-bundle, 'false' means dont use any ; otherwise it is interpreted as a filename where the ca certs are OS2MO_CA_BUNDLE = true
+    ; os2mo ca bundle - 'true' means use the built in ca-bundle, 'false' or blank means dont use any ; otherwise it is interpreted as a filenamei pointing to the ca certs OS2MO_CA_BUNDLE = true

     ; stsorgsync api url - this is the url to the stsorgsync instance - it will typically end with '/api/v1_1' or similar STSORGSYNC_API_URL = http://some-stsorgsync-url/api/v1_1

-    ; stsorgsync ca bundle - 'true' means use the built in ca-bundle, 'false' means dont use any ; otherwise it is interpreted as a filename where the ca certs are STSORGSYNC_CA_BUNDLE = true
+    ; stsorgsync ca bundle - 'true' means use the built in ca-bundle, 'false' ior blank means dont use any ; otherwise it is interpreted as a filename pointing to the ca certs.
+    STSORGSYNC_CA_BUNDLE = true